AdityaBaxla/school-management-system/readme.md

 # **School Management System**

 🎉 Welcome to the **School Management System**!
 Manage student records effortlessly in this Electron-powered desktop application.
-Built with Vue.js, SQLite, and Tailwind CSS, this app combines performance with modern UI/UX aesthetics. 🚀 Hello Its me Axel
+Built with Vue.js, fSQLite, and Tailwind CSS, this app combines performance with modern UI/UX aesthetics. 🚀 Hello Its me Axel

 ---